-According to Principle 18 of the Canadian Legislative Drafting Conventions, a preamble is not recommended.
+According to Principle 13(2) of the Drafting Conventions, a preamble should be used only when there is a compelling reason.
 If a preamble is to be included in the act, Principle 7 of the Drafting Conventions provides that it should follow the title.